 Earthwork

 Site to be excavated and prepared for current use and future expansion, as per the following.
+Site preparation is nearly completed.
+Final seeding and Landscaping are yet to be installed.

 The building pad, loading and parking areas to be graded within